Can You Ski Behind a Pontoon Boat? (The Definitive Answer)

-- Waterskiing with two skis - 21 to 26mph is pretty normal (34 to 42 kilometers).
-And for kid waterskiers, it could be even slower.
+- Waterskiing with two skis: 21 to 26 mph is pretty normal (34 to 42 kilometers) - For kid waterskiers, it could be even slower.

 Limitations to Water Skiing with a Pontoon Boat

-Whereas a traditional v-hull boat has a more humped shape, a pontoon boat makes a wake from the prop and two small wakes for the pontoons.
+Where a traditional V-hull boat has a more humped shape, a pontoon boat makes a wake from the prop and two small wakes for the metal pontoons.
 This makes for an unusually wide wake with less of a hump in the center.
 That makes it tough to catch any air behind a pontoon boat no matter your speed.
-You'll get a little jump, but not as much.
+You'll get a little jump but not as much.

-But if you want to do water sports AND fishing AND cruising AND have a ton of people on comfortable couches... it's impossible to beat the versatility of a pontoon boat.
+But, if you want to do water sports AND fishing AND cruising AND have a ton of people on comfy vinyl sofas ... it's impossible to beat the versatility of a pontoon boat.